 What Happens During a Neuter?

-Prior to surgery, the dog is put under general anesthesia.
-This typically involves drug to induce anesthesia that is injected through an intravenous catheter.
-Pain medication may be started in advance.
+Prior to surgery, the dog is anesthetized.
+This typically involves a painless injection of an anesthetic drug through an intravenous catheter.
+Pain medication may be given in advance or during recovery.
 Next, a breathing tube is placed in the dog's trachea to maintain an open airway and deliver oxygen mixed with gas anesthesia.
 The gas percentage is adjusted to maintain the optimum anesthesia level.

 Next, the anesthetized dog is placed on his back.
-A technician shaves the hair above the scrotum (below the penis) and scrubs the skin with a special surgical cleanser that removes dirt and germs.
-Meanwhile, the veterinarian "scrubs in" with surgical cleanser, then puts on a sterile surgery gown and sterile gloves.
-To prevent the spread of germs, all staff members in the operating room wear caps to cover their hair and masks to cover their mouths and noses.
+A technician shaves the hair above the scrotum (below the penis) and scrubs the skin with a special surgical cleanser that removes dirt and microbes.
+The veterinarian "scrubs in" by thoroughly cleaning their hands, wrists, and forearms with a specialized surgical cleanser.
+They put on a sterile surgical gown and gloves.
+To prevent the spread of germs, all staff members in the operating room wear caps to cover their hair and masks to cover their mouths and noses and covers over their shoes.

 Before making the first cut, the veterinarian covers the dog with sterile drapes to keep germs and debris from getting into the surgery site.
-Then, a scalpel is used to make a small incision through the layers of skin and tissue between the scrotum and the penis.
-Using special surgical instruments, the vet locates the testicular blood supply and sperm ducts, then skillfully ties them off with suture before the carefully cutting away the testicles.
-The incision is then closed with many layers of internal sutures.
-Some vets use special skin glue to close the outer layer of skin while others still use visible external sutures (this is a matter of that vet's preference and the dog's specific needs).
+A scalpel is used to make a small incision through the layers of skin and tissue between the scrotum and the penis.
+Using special surgical instruments, the vet isolates the spermatic cord which contains the blood supply and skillfully ties it off with sutures before carefully cutting away the testicles.
+The incision is often closed with absorbable internal sutures so you don't have to return to the veterinarian to have them removed.
+Some vets use special skin glue to cover the knot in the suture for extra security, other cases may require visible external sutures.
+This is based on the vet's expertise and the dog's specific needs.

 After the surgery is complete, a technician will clean the incision gently and move the dog to recovery.
-Additional pain medication may be given depending on the dog's needs.
+Additional pain medication may be given depending on the dog's needs and sometimes ice is applied to reduce inflammation around the incision.
 The goal is for the dog to wake up in a soft, warm bed with as little pain as possible.

 Recovery from Neuter Surgery in Dogs